Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Could damage your personal credit in case of delinquency

 - You may be personally liable for the company debt

 - Credit limit may not be enough

 To choose the best business credit card for your startup, compare these features:

 - Unsecured, secured or prepaid card.
 There are plenty of unsecured business credit cards on the market that offer strong perks and rewards.
-If you have no or low credit however, a secured or prepaid card may be all that you’re eligible for.
+If you’re a startup business with no or low credit however, a secured or prepaid card may be all that you’re eligible for.
 These two types of business cards aren’t typically listed online, so you’ll need to contact a provider to find out if they offer secured and prepaid business cards.

 - Annual fee.
-When cash is tight, you might not want the expense of an annual fee.
-There are a couple of no annual fee business cards on the market, though you’ll earn more powerful rewards with cards that charge an annual fee.
+When cash is tight, you might not want the expense of a credit card annual fee.
+There are a couple of no annual fee startup business cards on the market, though you’ll earn more powerful rewards with cards that charge an annual fee.

 - Signup bonus.
 If you anticipate lots of purchases in the next few months, you could breeze past the spending requirement for a card’s signup bonus.

 - APRs.
 Interest rates are important, especially if you think you’ll be carrying a balance from month to month.
 Few business credit cards have low APRs, so your choices may be limited.